-Volunteers and donations are needed for the upcoming Project Homeless Connect, which helps thousands of homeless in Southern Nevada with housing, food, legal assistance, job training, health care, mental health counseling, substance abuse treatment, and other services.
+Volunteers and donations are needed for the upcoming Project Homeless Connect, which helps thousands of people who are homeless and at-risk or becoming homeless connect with agencies and organizations that offer housing, job training, mental health counseling, substance abuse treatment and other services.

-Project Homeless Connect is coordinated by the SNRPC Committee on Homelessness’ Regional Initiatives Office and the Nevada Homeless Alliance (NHA).
-The Regional Initiatives Office works with local governments and other agencies, faith houses, advocacy groups and others concerned with the issues of homelessness and affordable housing through a coordinated and regional approach to planning and service provision.
-The NHA works with local agencies, volunteer groups, faith-based organizations and the corporate sector to create effective partnerships and promote collaboration through advocacy, events and education.
+Project Homeless Connect is coordinated by the Nevada Homeless Alliance in partnership with the Southern Nevada Homelessness Continuum of Care and the Clark County Department of Social Service.
+The Southern Nevada Homelessness Continuum of Care works with local governments and other agencies, faith houses, advocacy groups and others concerned with the issues of homelessness and affordable housing through a coordinated and regional approach to planning and service provision.
+The Nevada Homeless Alliance works with local agencies, volunteer groups, faith-based organizations and the corporate sector to create effective partnerships and promote collaboration through advocacy, public awareness, and outreach events.

-The event is also supported by Clark County and the cities of Las Vegas, North Las Vegas, Henderson and Boulder City, and the Bank of America Charitable Foundation, Wells Fargo Charitable Foundation, MGM Resorts International, Catholic Charities, and others.
-Event participants are expected to include Clark County Social Service, the City of Las Vegas, Las Vegas and North Las Vegas Courts, emergency shelter and housing providers, Nevada Health Centers, employment training agencies, the Las Vegas Metropolitan Police Department, street outreach service providers, state welfare and mental health agencies, the Veterans Administration, faith-based groups and various social service providers.
+The event is also supported by the cities of Las Vegas, North Las Vegas, Henderson and Boulder City, and the Wells Fargo Charitable Foundation, MGM Resorts International, Bank of America, Greater Las Vegas Association of Realtors, Lucky Little Chapel, Catholic Charities of Southern Nevada, The United Way of Southern Nevada, Three Square Food Bank, the Regional Transportation Commission of Southern Nevada, Health Plan of Nevada, Sands Cares and Silver Summit Health Plan.
+Event participants are expected to include the Clark County Social Service Department, the municipal, family and justice courts, emergency shelter and housing providers, Nevada Health Centers, employment training agencies, the Las Vegas Metropolitan Police Department, street outreach service providers, state welfare and mental health agencies, the Veterans Administration, faith-based groups, and various social service providers.